 I have more than one membership account.
 Will Coastal count all of the loans and deposits I have among them when determining my VIP status and any special dividends?No. Coastal looks at each membership account as separate entities.
 Even if two accounts have the same owner, each account is taken into consideration for VIP eligibility on its own.

 I have two mortgages.
-Do they both count toward the Loan Rebate Dividend?Having more than one mortgage counts as one product type, this determines eligibility for the dividend.
-However, having more than one mortgage would count in determining how much of a dividend you'll receive.
+Do they both count toward the Loan Rebate Dividend?Having more than one mortgage would count in determining how much interest you paid, and therefore how much of a dividend you'll receive.

 My spouse is joint on my checking account, is he/she also a VIP?Whoever is the primary account holder is a VIP.
 If he/she is not the primary account holder, then they are not a VIP.

 I'm a VIP; why didn't I receive a dividend?Being a VIP doesn't automatically qualify you for a dividend.
-To be eligible for either dividend, you are required to have two or more of the qualified loan types or two or more of the qualified deposit types, under the same primary account number.
+To be eligible for either dividend, you had to maintain the minimum required average daily balance, or paid the minimum loan interest.

 I'm not a VIP.
 Does that mean I'm not important to Coastal?All members are important to Coastal.
 As a credit union, our goal is to give back to our members when we have a financially successful year.
 Our success is driven by those members who have actively participated in our cooperative over the last year.

 When are VIPs determined?VIPs are determined at the beginning of January.
 Once a member is determined as a VIP,they will remain a VIP for the remainder of the year.

 Why are VIPs only determined annually?We want members to be able to enjoy the benefits of being a VIP for a sustained period of time, while ensuring that it is easy to explain and understand.
 Shortening the time period would mean that members could fall in and out of the program.
 Likewise, the behind-the-scenes complexity of the program makes an annual program much more favorable.